AdobeDocs/photoshop-api-docs/README.md

 '
 ```

-# Release Notes
+# Current Limitations

-Currently known issues:
+There are a few limitations to the api's you should be aware of ahead of time.
 - Multi-part uploads and downloads are not yet supported
-- Clients can only use assets stored on EITHER Adobe's Creative Cloud or external storage (like AWS S3)
+- Clients can only use assets stored on EITHER Adobe's Creative Cloud or external storage (like AWS S3).
+Support for mixing and matching will be added in the future
 - The `/documentOperations` endpoint only supports a single PSD input
 - Error handling is a work in progress.
 Sometimes you may not see the most helpful of messages

+The file Example.psd is included in this repository if you'd like to experiment with these example calls on your own.

+# Release Notes
+Please see the [Release Notes](https://forums.adobeprerelease.com/photoshopapiservice/categories/releasenotes) section of the discussion forums